 The MFT program's intensive 63-credit hour curriculum is designed to provide students with a solid theoretical background as a foundation for intensive clinical training in systemic approaches to human problems.
 The curriculum is designed to meet the academic requirements for Connecticut Licensure for Marital and Family Therapists and AAMFT Clinical Membership.

 Admission to the program occurs in the Fall and applications are accepted until February 1 for Fall admission.
 Clinical placements and intensive faculty supervision emphasize the development of effective therapeutic skills to meet the challenges of the new climate in health care service delivery.
 Emphasis is placed on the development of the "person of the therapist."
 A key theme of the program is respect for diversity of people and lifestyles in families.
+Because admission to the Master of Science in Marriage and Family Therapy is highly competitive process, meeting the minimum graduate and program specific application criteria and requirements does not guarantee automatic acceptance into the program.

 The Graduate faculty consists of a diverse set of AAMFT Approved Supervisors and Licensed MFTs who are highly experienced both as teachers and as clinicians in the MFT field.
 All courses are taught by faculty members who are dedicated to the training of Marriage and Family Therapists.